This post may contain affiliate links. Please read my disclosure policy.

 - Scoop out all of the flesh, into a bowl big enough to hold it all.

-- Puree the pumpkin with a food processor, a food mill or immersion blender - you want it very smooth and uniform.
+- Puree the pumpkin with a food mill or immersion blender - you want it very smooth and uniform.

 - Place a mesh strainer [a colander will not work, unless it is a fine metal mesh one] over a bowl, and put all of the puree in there to drain.
 You can weigh it down by placing plastic wrap over the puree, with a plate on top of that, and then some kind of heavy things on top of the plate - cans of beans or some such.